Sadusko/slate/source/index.md

 Name | Type | Default
 ---------- | ---------- | ----------
 PlayerInstance | RocketPlayer | Current RocketPlayer instance

-RocktPlayerComponent is a class that inherits from MonoBehaviour.
-Children made from this component are applied to all players that connect to the server.
-This allows plugins to attach/grab events for each player.
-* Awake, Start, Load, FixedUpdate, and Update are called to children of this component automatically by the game.
-* Attached to player on player OnPlayerConnect event, then fires the event to all others watching that event.
-* Removed from player on plugin unload or OnPlayerDisconnect.

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: